GE files to spin off credit card unit

 It is now the largest provider of private label credit cards in the United States based on purchase volume and receivables, according to the filing.

-The cards are offered through major retailers and brands including Wal-Mart Stores Inc (WMT.N), Lowe's Cos Inc (LOW.N) and Ethan Allen Interiors Inc (ETH.N).
+The cards are offered through major retailers and brands including Wal-Mart Stores Inc, Lowe's Cos Inc and Ethan Allen Interiors Inc.

 The business had 62 million active accounts, financed about $94 billion of sales and reported net earnings of $2 billion for 2013, according to the filing.